mattlogan/SurgePriceWidget/README.md

 To use this app for yourself, you'll need a server token for the Uber API.
 Get that at https://developer.uber.com.

-When you have server token, set it to the variable SERVER_TOKEN in SurgePriceWidgetApplication.
+When you have a server token, set it to the String SERVER_TOKEN in SurgePriceWidgetApplication.

 For example,